SalocinDotTEN/tawk-to-weather-app/README.md

   - Temperature unit preferences
   - Loading and error states

+Controlling API calls and state updates through a single store allows for better maintainability and scalability of the application.

 ### API Integration

 Weather data is fetched from the **OpenWeatherMap API**: